dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## 3 - The main javaScript file

-Now for some additional javaScript to make use of this new biplane group modle.
+Now for some additional javaScript to make use of this new biplane group model.
 I start off with a scene and a camera like always when many of these examples.
-When it comes to adding a light source I went with a point light and I also wanted to add at least a little ambient light that works well with the lambert material that I am using with the biplanes.
+When it comes to adding a light source I went with a point light and I also wanted to add at least a little ambient light that works well with the Lambert material that I am using with the biplanes.

-I then went ahead and made three groups of these biplane group modles to which each has three biplanes.
+I then went ahead and made three groups of these biplane group models to which each has three biplanes.
 In addition each biplane is a group of mesh objects.
-I have to say that that THREE.group constructor is great for keeping things comparementized for when working out things like this.
+I have to say that that THREE.group constructor is great for keeping things compartmentalized for when working out things like this.

 ```js
 (function () {